Orthognathic (Orthodontic) Surgery in Atlanta, GA

 What Does Surgical Orthodontic Treatment Entail?

 Surgical orthodontic therapy repositions the jaws to create a proper alignment between the upper and lower teeth before or during your orthodontic treatment.
-During recovery, you will likely need to keep your jaws closed for several weeks as bone re-grows at the point where the jaws were repositioned.
+During recovery, you will likely need to keep your jaw closed for several weeks as bone re-grows at the point where the jaws were repositioned.

-What Are The Rewards Of Having Orthodontic (Orthognathic) Surgery?
+What Are the Rewards of Having Orthodontic (Orthognathic) Surgery?

 Orthognathic surgery impacts your facial profile, as well as the relationship between your upper and lower jaws.
 Encouraging a fuller or reduced profile of your lower jaw reflects in the profile of your soft tissues, enhancing aesthetics along with the function of your bite.